Typical differentiability within an exceptionally small set: Construction of a Universal Differentiability Set.

 and the construction ensures that each set $T_{\lambda}$ fits inside a $G_{\delta}$ set fixed at the start containing all lines added to the sets $R_{n}$.
 We take $E$ as this $G_{\delta}$ set and so we obtain compact sets $T_{\lambda}\subseteq E$.
 Further note that the sets $(T_{\lambda})_{\lambda\in (0,1]}$ are nested in the sense that $T_{\lambda_{1}}\subseteq T_{\lambda_{2}}$ whenever $\lambda_{1}\leq \lambda_{2}$.

 To establish that each of the sets $T_{\lambda}$ is a universal differentiability set, the paper \cite{Dore_Maleva2} proves that the family $(T_{\lambda})_{\lambda\in(0,1]}$ posseses the `wedge approximation property' described in \cite[Lemma~3.5]{Dore_Maleva3} and \cite[Lemma~3.1]{dymond_maleva2016}.
 In our modified construction, we only add line segments to the sets $R_{n}$ with directions inside the cone $C(w,\eta)$.
 Accordingly, we obtain sets $(T_{\lambda})_{\lambda\in (0,1]}$ with a weaker form of the wedge approximation property.
-Namely, the identical approximation property restricted only to wedges $[x,y]\cup[y,z]$ in which the two line segments $[x,y]$ and $[y,z]$ are both parallel to some direction in the cone $C(w,\eta)$.
+Namely, the identical approximation property restricted only to wedges $[x,y]\cup[y,z]$ in which the two line segments $[x,y]$ and $[y,z]$ are both parallel to some direction in the cone $C(w,\eta/2)$.
+We write $\eta/2$ instead of $\eta$ here to avoid problems with directions on the boundary.